samiuljoy/custom_bash_for_termux/Readme.md

 These simple shell scripts might just make working a lot easier.
 Copy these to usr/bin and dont forget to chmod u+x

+##.inputrc
+The .inputrc dotfile contains the vi key-bindings for the shell..just copy and paste it to your home(~/) and probably type in termux-reload-settings.

 ## Color chart
 Also, I've added a 256 color chart to help you better understand what I'm doing here.
 You can match the color codes with the bash.bashrc files